pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

     prompt = "tell me a joke: '"
     print("Base model output:", generate_text(peft_model, tokenizer, prompt))

-**Case 2: HF using merged full+adapter weights**
+**Case 2: Hugging Face using merged weights**

-In this case, HF will check in model.safetensors.index.json which files it should load.
+In this case, Hugging Face will check in ``model.safetensors.index.json`` for which files it should load.

 .. code-block:: python